jwest650/git-test/README.md

-this is jerry first project
+This is jerry first project!